absmach/magistrala-docs/docs/user-guide/alarms.md

 ## Use Cases

-Here are some example scenarios where alarms are useful in IoT systems:
+Common scenarios where alarms provide value in IoT systems:

-- **Temperature Monitoring**: Raise an alarm when a temperature sensor reports values above or below safe thresholds in environments like server rooms, greenhouses, or refrigerators.
+- **Temperature Monitoring**: Alert when sensors report values outside safe thresholds in server rooms, greenhouses, or refrigerators
-- **Power Consumption Alerts**: Trigger alarms if energy usage exceeds defined limits, helping to prevent overload or equipment damage.
+- **Power Consumption**: Trigger alerts when energy usage exceeds limits to prevent overload or equipment damage
-- **Air Quality Monitoring**: Detect hazardous gas levels (e.g., CO₂, smoke) in smart buildings and alert relevant personnel.
+- **Air Quality**: Detect hazardous gas levels (CO₂, smoke) in smart buildings
-- **Water Leak Detection**: Set alarms when water sensors detect unexpected moisture levels in industrial facilities or homes.
+- **Water Leak Detection**: Alert when sensors detect unexpected moisture in facilities or homes
-- **Machine Failure Prediction**: Generate alarms based on vibration or noise thresholds from industrial machines, allowing preventive maintenance.
+- **Machine Monitoring**: Generate alerts based on vibration or noise thresholds for preventive maintenance
-- **Security Events**: Detect unauthorized access attempts or motion in restricted areas using motion sensors or door sensors.
+- **Security Events**: Detect unauthorized access or motion in restricted areas

 ## Create Alarm

-To create an alarm, first define an alarm rule in the Rules Engine.
+To create an alarm, define an alarm rule in the Rules Engine:

-1. Go to the **Rules** page and create a new rule.
+1. Navigate to the **Rules** page and create a new rule

    ![View Rules Page](../img/alarms/view-rules.png)

-2. Click the `+ Create Rule` button in the table to open a new rule page.
+2. Click **+ Create Rule** to open the rule editor

    ![View alarm rule](../img/alarms/view-rule.png)

-3. Add an **Input** node, providing the channel and topic.
+3. Add an **Input** node with channel and topic configuration

    ![Input options](../img/alarms/input-options.png)